An Optimal Transport approach to arbitrage correction: application to Volatility Stress-Tests: Financial setting: option prices

 \end{lemma}

-\begin{rem} Lemma~\ref{lem:discretemarginal} justifies why we allow ourself to employ the terminology ``marginals" for the $\nu_i$'s, though they can be signed.
-Indeed, they sum up to one and calibrate the data with arbitrages. \end{rem}
+\begin{rem} Lemma~\ref{lem:discretemarginal} shows that, in addition to summing up to one, the $\nu_i$'s calibrate the data with arbitrage.
+We will employ the terminology ``marginals'' for the $\nu_i$'s, keeping in mind that they are, in general, signed measures. \end{rem}

+Note that the construction of the marginals $\nu_i$ in Definition~\ref{def:discretesignedmarginals} is simpler than the construction of Cousot \cite{Cousot2004} that we outlined in the previous section; the pricing function $\pi_i$ is now defined from a linear interpolation of the prices $c^i_j$ observed at maturity $T_i$, as opposed to the boundary of the convex hull of all the prices $c^{i'}_j$ observed for maturities $T_{i'} \ge T_i$.
+As a consequence, each $\nu_i$ in Definition~\ref{def:discretesignedmarginals} has a finite support included in the set of strikes $\{k_1^i,\cdots,k_{n_i}^i\}\cup\{0,k_{\mathrm{max}}\}$ (but can, of course, be seen as a measure distributed on the larger state space $\Theta$, with zero weights for the elements of $\Theta$ that do not belong to its support).

-Note that each $\nu_i$ has a finite support included in $\{k_1^i,\cdots,k_{n_i}^i\}\cup\{0,k_{\mathrm{max}}\}$, but can be seen as a measure distributed on $\Theta$, with zero weights for the elements of $\Theta$ that are not in its support.
-The $\nu_i$'s being specified, we can define what we call a ``joint signed measure" $\nu$, on the finite product space $\Theta^m$, with marginals $\left(\nu_i\right)_{1\leq i \leq m}$.
-A simple choice would be to set $\nu = \nu_1 \otimes \cdots \otimes \nu_m$, but this could be somehow unsatisfactory, for reasons that will become clearer in Section~\ref{subsection:choicenu}.
-From now, we just assume that $\nu$ is built.
-Note that it satisfies $\nu(\Theta^m)=1$.
-In the following section, we will define a distance between signed measures with total mass equal to one, to formulate the correction of arbitrages as the projection of $\nu$ onto the subset of martingales.
-Just recall that, from Remark~\ref{rem:justificationproductspace}, it is sufficient to look for martingales on $\Theta^m$ to get rid of arbitrages in the data (up to a choice of $k_{\mathrm{max}}$).
+The $\nu_i$'s being specified, the last object we require for our arbitrage removal procedure is a joint signed measure $\nu$ on the finite product space $\Theta^m$, with marginals $\left(\nu_i\right)_{1\leq i \leq m}$.
+We could think of such a $\nu$ as a model with arbitrage, calibrated to the initial set of prices $c$.
+A construction of $\nu$ appropriate for our purposes will be provided in Section~\ref{subsection:choicenu}.
+Note that we will have $\nu(\Theta^m)=1$, due to the properties of the marginals $\nu_i$.
+In the following section, we will define a distance on the set of signed measures with total mass equal to one, which will serve as a metric to formulate the removal of arbitrage as the projection of $\nu$ onto the subset of martingale measures.